-ELECTRIX MO-FX PROCESSOR

-Although the Electrix Mo-Fx is a multieffects (distortion, flange, tremolo, and delay) designed to satisfy the DJ's/performers appetite for effected sound, it's great for studio engineers who like to play with a mix.
-Parameters aren't hidden behind an LCD menu; every function is brought to a Electrix large, playable button or switch so you can bash around in real time.
+ELECTRIX MO-FX PROCESSOR Although the Electrix Mo-Fx is a multieffects (distortion, flange, tremolo, and delay) designed to satisfy the DJ's/performers appetite for effected sound, it's great for studio engineers who like to play with a mix.
+Parameters aren't hid- Electrix scores with a multieffects processor that will please DJs and engineers alike Electrix scores with a tieffects den behind an LCD menu; every function is brought to a large, playable button or switch so you can bash around in real time.
 Like other Electrix units, the Mo-Fx works in a rack or on a tabletop (my preferred option), and is solidly constructed.
 You can't program or recall settings, although each control produces MIDI controller data that can be recorded into a sequencer or fed back to re-create a performance.
 In the studio, I usually just ignore MIDI and send the track to be processed through the Mo-Fx to an empty recorder track.
 There are no input or output level trims for this unity-gain device, although there are in/out level LEDs.
-If you need level control in the studio, patch the Mo-Fx into an aux bus, scores with a multieffects processor please DJs engineers alike that will and use the bus sends and master to adjust levels.
+If you need level control in the studio, patch the Mo-Fx into an aux bus, BY CRAIG ANDERTON and use the bus sends and master to adjust levels.